onedesign/oneshipstation/README.md

 {% endfor %}
 ```

-Current One ShipStation only provides links for common carriers.
+Currently One ShipStation only provides links for common carriers.
 If your carrier is not defined, or if you want a different URL, you can override:

 ```
 class MyPlugin extends BasePlugin {